 The UE may assume that the same precoding in the frequency domain is used within a PRB bundle and the bundle size is determined by clause 5.1.2.3 in [6, TS 38.214].
 The UE shall not make any assumption that the same precoding is used for different bundles of common resource blocks.

-For PDSCH transmissions scheduled by DCI format 4_1 or 4_2, and using G-RNTI or G-CS-RNTI, the quantities NBWP,istart and NBWP,isize in this clause are replaced by NMBS,istart and NMBS,isize, respectively, and Li is the bundle size for the common MBS frequency resource provided by the higher-layer parameter vrb-ToPRB-Interleaver in PDSCH-Config-Multicast.
+For PDSCH transmissions scheduled by DCI format 4_1 or 4_2, and using G-RNTI or G-CS-RNTI, the quantities NBWP,istart and NBWP,isize in this clause are replaced by NMBS,istart and NMBS,isize, respectively, and Li is the bundle size for the common MBS frequency resource provided by the higher-layer parameter vrb-ToPRB-Interleaver in pdsch-ConfigMulticast.

 For PDSCH transmissions scheduled by DCI format 4_0, and using G-RNTI or MCCH-RNTI, the quantities NBWP,istart and NBWP,isize in this clause are replaced by NMBS,istart and NMBS,isize, respectively, and Li=2.